-Figure 1 shows the H4TU-C-388 List 1 front panel.
+Figure 1 shows the H4TU-C-231 List 1 front panel.
 Table 1 on page 4 describes the front-panel components.
 For a list of front-panel display messages, refer to Table 2 on page 5.
 For pinout diagrams of the H4TU-C card-edge connector and craft port, refer to Figure 32 on page 62 and Figure 33 on page 63.

 Figure 1.
-H4TU-C-388 List 1 List 1 Front Panel
+H4TU-C-231 List 1 List 1 Front Panel

 Front-Panel Feature Function Front-panel display Displays four-character status, provisioning, and alarm system messages.
 The front-panel display illuminates when power is initially applied.
 To conserve power, the display only remains on for 5 minutes.
 Using the MODE or SEL buttons reactivates the display and restarts the 5-minute timer.
 Refer to Table 2 on page 5 for a listing of the four-character messages.
-MODE and SEL pushbuttons Permits user options to be monitored and modified without the need of a maintenance terminal.
+MODE and SEL system option buttons on Permits user options to be monitored and modified without the need of a maintenance terminal.
 Used to initiate all HDSL4 loopbacks and to display DSX-1 line parameters and line unit identity.
 Status LED The status LED can report the following conditions: Off Line power is off.
 Green Normal operation.
 Red Fuse alarm.
 Flashing red HDSL4 acquisition or system alarm.
-Yellow An H4TU-C-388 List 1 Customer Remote Loopback (CREM) or a Network Local Loopback NLOC) is in effect.
-Flashing yellow H4TU-C-388 List 1 is in an Armed (ARM) state.
-DSX-1 bridging jacks BRG Provides non-intrusive bridging jack access to (IN) and from (OUT) the HDSL4 span at the DSX-1 interface.
+Yellow An H4TU-C-231 List 1 Customer Remote Loopback (CREM) or a Network Local Loopback (NLOC) is in effect.
+Flashing yellow H4TU-C-231 List 1 is in an Armed (ARM) state.
+DSX-1 access jacks BRG Provides non-intrusive bridging jack access to (IN) and from (OUT) the HDSL4 span at the DSX-1 interface.
 Allows the two DS1 payloads to be monitored.
-Craft port (RS-232) (RS-232) Provides bidirectional communication between the unit and an external terminal to allow configuration and performance monitoring through the maintenance terminal screens.
-CLEI and ECI bar code label de label Provides the human-readable Common Language Equipment Identifier (CLEI) code number and the Equipment Catalog Item (ECI) bar code number.
-List number Identifies the list number of the H4TU-C-388 List 1.
-Card handle Used for inserting and extracting the card from the shelf.
+LINE Provides splitting jack access to (IN) and from (OUT) the HDSL4 span at the DSX-1 interface.
+Breaks the IN and OUT paths to permit test signal insertion and retrieval.
+Craft port (RS-232) Provides bidirectional communication between the unit and an external terminal to allow configuration and performance monitoring through the maintenance terminal screens.
+CLEI and ECI bar code label Provides the human-readable Common Language Equipment Identifier (CLEI) code number and the Equipment Catalog Item (ECI) bar code number.
+List number Identifies the list number of the H4TU-C-231.
+Retaining latch Retains the card in the shelf when pulled up and extracts the card from the shelf when pulled down.